ietf-wg-acme/acme/draft-ietf-acme-acme.md

 to describe how these identifiers are encoded in the protocol, and what types of validation challenges the server might require.

+# Character Encoding

+All requests and responses sent via HTTP by ACME clients, ACME servers, and validation servers as well as any inputs for digest computations MUST be encoded using the UTF-8 {{!RFC3629}} character set.

 # Message Transport

 Communications between an ACME client and an ACME server are done over HTTPS,